Kong/docs.konghq.com/app/_src/gateway/admin-api/index.md

 ## Key Sets Entity

-An Key Set object holds a collection of asymmetric key objects.
+A Key Set object holds a collection of asymmetric key objects.
 This entity allows to logically group keys by their purpose.

 Key Sets can be both [tagged and filtered by tags](#tags).